sebastian-uriel-flores/terraform-azure-net-api/README.md

 - A Storage Account inside the Resource Group, to be used by the Terraform client.
 - A Blob Container inside the Storage Account, to store the Terraform client state.
 - A Service Principal in your Tenant who give GitHub Actions the permissions to interact with your dedicated Azure Subscription.
+- The **backend** section of the */Infrastructure/main.tf* Terraform file updated with the settings of the Storage Account used for the Terraform backend.

 **Terraform Cloud:**
 -  A Terraform API Token.